dongyups/BERT-Masked-Language-Modeling-TF2-Keras/README.md

 In this code, however, NSP is intentionally excluded thus the original segment embedding is omitted in the inputs.

 ### How to use
-Upload your own datasets in `datasets` folder and load them inside `run_pretraining.py`.
-Refer to the annotations.\
+Upload your own datasets in `datasets` folder and load them inside `run_pretraining.py` and `run_classifier`.\
+Refer to the annotations.
 FP16 option is set to default and the indices of GPUs support the multi-GPU option.
 ```python
 # train with val
 python run_pretraining.py --is_training